Dr. Rex answers questions about rising colorectal cancer rates among younger adults

 What are some of the early symptoms of colon cancer?

-Dr. Rex: The later stage of onset may reflect delay in diagnosis in some instances.
-The symptom of greatest importance is rectal bleeding, which may take the form of blood in the toilet bowel or unexplained iron deficiency anemia Other symptoms such as change in bowel habit and abdominal pain are of less importance provided they are not accompanied by bleeding.
+Dr. Rex: The symptom of greatest importance is rectal bleeding, which may take the form of blood in the toilet bowl or unexplained iron deficiency anemia.
+Other symptoms such as change in bowel habit and abdominal pain are of less importance, provided they are not accompanied by bleeding.

 If you are under the age of 50 and are concerned about your symptoms, what is the best course of action?

 Dr. Rex: See your doctor and request an evaluation.
 Colonoscopy remains the best test.

 Have detection methods improved and, if so, which method do you consider the best option for screening younger adults?